🏠 Home

 Jan.
 2025

 This post covers the foundations and advanced research topics of transformers and large models.
 Transformers were first introduced to conduct machine translations and demonstrated better performance than RNNs and LSTMs, which were the dominant models for sequential data.
 The self-attention mechanism allows transformers to capture long-term input dependencies.
 Its model depth is pre-specified and does not change as the input length changes.
 As such, transformers do not suffer the gradient vanishing/exploding problem of RNNs and LSTMs.
 Later, the encoder of transformers was used for unsupervised pre-training, which serves as a foundation model for many downstream NLP classification tasks.
-Given that transformers can easily scale to large models by adding more layers and more attention heads, its architecture naturally supports parallelism and distributed computing.
+Given that transformers can easily scale to large models by adding more layers and more attention heads, their architecture naturally supports parallelism and distributed computing.
 It is easy to scale transformers to very large models and train them on large unlabeled datasets.
-The model with high capacity can generalize better and thus become the dominant model in many NLP tasks.
-Transformers were also generalized to image domains and other domains with specific tokenization methods, making it possible to use the same model for handling different types of data (multi-modal).
+Models with high capacity can generalize better and thus become the dominant models in many NLP tasks.
+Transformers were also generalized to image domains and other domains with specific tokenization methods, making them suitable for handling different types of data (multi-modal).
 Another line of work trains decoders of transformers as the foundation model for generative tasks.
-The training task is more difficult than mask language modeling (MLM) used in pretraining encoders and thus gives models with stronger generation capabilities.
-This makes the foundation of today's LLMs.
+The training task is more difficult than masked language modeling (MLM) used in pretraining encoders and thus gives models with stronger generation capabilities.
+This forms the foundation of today's LLMs.

 Table of Content